-Are you finding ratings for video conferencing services to be more time-consuming than helpful?
+Are you finding video conferencing reviews to be more time-consuming than helpful?
 No matter what you call it, from telepsychology to distance counseling to telepsychiatry or online therapy — choosing a video vendor can be needlessly time-intensive, confusing and frustrating.

 Three Easy Steps to Conducting Video Conferencing Reviews